waddyado/PyNet/README.md

 Tested up to 1000 clients

-Functionality for DDOS attacks and malware loading on slave machines
+Functionality for DDOS attacks and shells on slave machines

 Current version is optimized for a crypto mining network

-***DDOS function broken at the moment

 Simple Console User Interface